TEST-VERSION - FAQ Abraxas

 Makes of passenger cars which qualify for a special small or niche manufacturer target in the EU or to which the de-minimis clause applies are therefore assessed in Switzerland on the basis of the average target of 118 grams of CO2 per kilometre.

-In the case of large-scale importers, the applicable CO2 emissions are calculated as a fleet-wide average, while for small-scale importers the figure for the individual vehicle applies.
+In the case of large importers, the relevant carbon emissions are calculated as a fleet-wide average, while for small importers the figure for the individual vehicle applies.

-The term 'applicable CO2 emissions' refers to the combined CO2 emissions in accordance with the WLTP that are registered in the type approval documentation.
-However, importers may also give proof of the applicable CO2 emissions by means of a certificate of conformity (COC).
-In this case, the importer must provide evidence of CO2 emissions any eventual reduction of CO2 emission in the form of a certificate of conformity.
+'Relevant carbon emissions' are the combined carbon emissions in accordance with the WLTP as registered in the type approval documentation.
+However, importers may also give proof of the relevant carbon emissions and any reduction therein by presenting a certificate of conformity (CoC).

 - Natural gas vehicles (–20%; for the eligible biogenic component of the gas)